clemsonciti/palmetto-documentation/docs/software/packages/matlab.md

 ### Running the MATLAB command line without graphics

-To use the MATLAB command-line interface without graphics, you can additionally use the `-nodisplay` and `-nosplash` options:
+To use the MATLAB command-line interface without graphics, you can request a compute node, load the Matlab module, and then use the `-nodisplay` and `-nosplash` options:

 ~~~
 $ matlab -nodisplay -nosplash
 ~~~

+This will work on both Windows and Mac platforms.
 To quit matlab command-line interface, type:

 ~~~
 $ exit